 It may seem like I’m overemphasizing this point, but it is absolutely essential that you understand such differences between eternity and time before you can begin to comprehend what the Bible teaches, for example, about eternal LIFE or eternal punishment.
 Time is not part of eternity.
 Eternity is not composed of unending segments of time.
 Eternity is not time standing still.
 It simply is not time in any sense that we understand time.
 Eternity doesn’t go on and on, ad infinitum.
 Before reading this teaching any further, you might want to read a companion teaching on our web site titled “Eternal LIFE.”

 Eternity doesn’t go anywhere or anywhen, nor does it do anything.
 Eternity simply is.
 It is as foolish to say that eternity goes on and on and on as to say, for example, that Texas goes on and on and on.
 Texas simply is a state in which people exist.
 So it is with eternity.

 Time is created.
 It is extra-eternal in the sense we say something is extra-biblical.
 Time is a measurable, fixed, limited, created phenomena.
 Eternity, in contrast, is part of the very measureless, non-fixed, limitless, boundless nature and person of God.
 Eternity transcends beyond our comprehension anything having to do with time.
 Eternity simply is, just as God simply is.
 The expression, “It is that it is,” has unique reference to eternity just as “I am that I am” has unique reference to God.
 Just as Jesus said, “Before Abraham was, I am,” (John 8: 58) it can be said of eternity, “Before time was, I am.”

-We have now completed our definitions.
+We have now completed our limited attempt at definitions.
 Let’s go back to our first paragraph.
 The Bible teaches that God has “placed eternity” in the heart of every human being!
 That’s a nice religious sentiment—even sort of poetic, but what does it really mean?
 A good place to begin in answering that question is to define some words and terms: God, eternity, heart, etc. We have now defined our terms.